Making Tax Digital for Income Tax penalties: HMRC’s new systems explained

 What are the new Making Tax Digital late payment penalties?

-Alongside the new late submission penalty points system, HMRC is introducing a new late payments penalty system.
+Alongside the new late submission penalty points system, HMRC is also introducing a late payments penalty system for MTD for Income Tax.

 - Up to 15 days after payment was due: no penalty.